 Turning off Snap Assist and adjusting settings

 If Snap Assist is getting in your way, then you can turn it off easily enough.
-Simply open the Windows Settings app by typing it into Cortana search or accessing it from the Action Center.
-Then, go to System, then select Multitasking.

 You can toggle a few settings here, including turning off Snap Assist by toggling “When I snap a window, show what I can snap next to it.”
-Other settings that you can adjust include turning Windows 10 Snap off completely, deciding whether windows should automatically adjust to fill the available space, and whether adjacent windows are resized when you resize a snapped window.
+Other settings that you can adjust include turning Windows 10 Snap off completely, deciding whether windows should automatically adjust to fill the available space and whether adjacent windows are resized when you resize a snapped window.